-February is fast-approaching meaning it’s almost time for huge stuffed bears and boxes of chocolate with pink heart balloons and red roses all around.
+February is fast-approaching meaning it’s almost time for huge stuffed bears and boxes of chocolate and red roses all around.
 Kids love to be involved in fun holidays like Valentine’s Day, so why not include them with something fun that will keep them active.
 We promise it’s better for them than heart-shaped candies.

 In this guide, you’ll learn all about our tricycles that come in pink and red shades to help you find what you’re looking for this Valentine’s Day.
 Each of these tricycles have different features concerning the way they adapt to your child’s age and skills.
 But even with all the choices, we’re positive you’ll find the tricycle that best suits your little one.

-The first pink tricycle we’d like to share with you is the smarTrike 300 line of trikes.
+The first pink tricycle we’d like to share with you is the STR3 line of trikes.
 This product was created with both kids and parents in mind, beginning with safety features.

 Firstly you will love to know that these trikes have wonderful features that give you more control and also keep your little one safely put.
 The coolest of these features is the parent control mode.
 You can have all the control while your little one imitates pedaling until they are ready to fully pedal on their own.
 Other features include a 3 point harness and safety bar.

-Additionally, as the name smarTrike suggests, this product is certainly a “smart trike” 300 Plus .
+Additionally, as the name smarTrike suggests, this product is certainly a STR3.
 The pedals are removable to create a push trike on command or the pedals can be switched out for the foldable toddler footrest.
 With this pink tricycle, you’re getting three products in one.

-If your toddler gets too tired to push or pedal (or they’re not ready for solo movement of any kind) the smarTfold 300 Plus has a parent handle and super easy steering mechanism that allows you to push them along so they can enjoy the ride.
+If your toddler gets too tired to push or pedal (or they’re not ready for solo movement of any kind) the STR3 has a parent handle and super easy steering mechanism that allows you to push them along so they can enjoy the ride.

-What’s more is that the smarTfold 300 Plus can fold up and be easily transferred.
+What’s more is that the STR3 can fold up and be easily transferred.
 Simply pop it in the back of the minivan and bring it to your local park or to Valentine’s Day parties.
-We know being out and about takes a lot of prep when spending the day with a child -- baby wipes, diapers, snacks, change of clothes -- so this tricycle includes an attached storage bag to hold all the essentials.
+We know being out and about takes a lot of prep when spending the day with a child - baby wipes, diapers, snacks, change of clothes - so this tricycle includes an attached storage bag to hold all the essentials.

-Check Out the Swing DLX 4 in 1 Baby Trike - Pink
+Check Out the Swirl 4 in 1 Baby Trike

-While our Swing DLX smarTrike 4 in 1 pink tricycle is rather similar to the smarTfold 300 Plus in many ways, however the key difference here is that the swing DLX does not fold.
+While our Swirl smarTrike 4 in 1 pink tricycle is rather similar to the STR3 in many ways, however the key difference here is that the Swirl does not fold.
 So if you are not on the route all the time grab this pink tricycle instead.

-Like the smarTfold 300 Plus, it has the option to lock the front wheel as a safety precaution, hopefully helping parents get some peace of mind that their child won’t be able to ride off into the sunset unattended.
-The Swing DLX 4 in 1 Baby Trike also has the same three-point safety harness keeping your tot strapped in tight and a storage bag attached where you can keep everything you need for you and your child that day.
+Like the STR3, it has the option to lock the front wheel as a safety precaution, hopefully helping parents get some peace of mind that their child won’t be able to ride off into the sunset unattended.
+The Swirl 4 in 1 Baby Trike also has the same three-point safety harness keeping your tot strapped in tight and a storage bag attached where you can keep everything you need for you and your child that day.
 The bag is, of course, pink super trendy to especially match for Valentine’s Day.

 This smart trike pink product also has a removable parent handle in case the little ones need a rest from pedaling.
 Speaking of pedals, this is where things start to get different for this particular pink tricycle.
 Instead of the pedals being completely removable, they are adjustable.
 Pull the pedals out slightly until you hear a click so that your toddler can pedal while you push, without actually controlling the movement of the wheels.

 Then, simply click the pedals back in and your child regains controls of pedaling for real.
-The young baby footrest is available with the Swing DLX 4 in 1 Baby Trike as well.
+The young baby footrest is available with the Swirl 4in 1 Baby Trike as well.
 Your child will also get a cup holder for their apple juice, something that’s not available with all tricycles.

 Match thispink tricycle with a cute pink dress or matching pink shoes and a hat.
 Your little princess will be in love at first site.

-Here’s More on the Vanilla 4 in 1 Baby Trike - Pink
+Here’s More on the Zoom 4 in 1 Baby Trike

-When talking about the Vanilla 4 in 1 pink tricycle, you’ll find that, so far, it’s most similar to the Swing DLX 4 in 1 smart trike and the Safari 4 in 1 trike.
+When talking about the Zoom 4 in 1 pink tricycle, you’ll find that, so far, it’s most similar to the Swirl 4 in 1 smart trike.
 From it’s non-removable but adjustable pedals so kids can practice the motion without controlling the movement of the wheels to the retractable young baby footrest, these features are common among all of these 4 in 1 tricycles.

 The safety features are all included as well like the wheel lock and three-point harness safety belt.
 As you can see, smarTrike prides itself on making all our trikes safe for children as young as 10 months old.